ory/docs/guides/9-telemetry/README.md

 # Telemetry

-Our goal is to have the fastest and most reliable OAuth2 and OpenID Connect server.
+Our goal is to have the fastest and most reliable open source services.
 To achieve this goal, we collect metrics on endpoint performance and send a **fully anonymized** telemetry report ("anonymous usage statistics") to our servers.
 This data helps us understand how changes impact performance and stability of ORY Hydra and identify potential issues.

 We are committed to full transparency on what data we transmit why and how.
-The source code of the telemetry package is completely open source and located [here](https://github.com/ory/hydra/tree/master/metrics).
+The source code of the telemetry package is completely open source and located [here](https://github.com/ory/metrics-middleware).
 If you do not wish to help us improving ORY Hydra by sharing telemetry data, it is possible to [turn this feature off](#disabling-telemetry).

 To protect your privacy, we filter out any data that could identify you or your users.
 We are taking the following